lkomenski/FinalProjectAPI/Documentation/ProjectOverview.md

 ## Conclusion

 The My Guitar Shop Management System represents a comprehensive solution for e-commerce and business management in the musical instrument retail industry.
-The project demonstrates advanced web development skills, database design expertise, and modern software architecture principles.
+The project demonstrates advanced web development skills, database design expertise, and modern software architecture principles with enterprise-grade security using BCrypt password encryption.

 The system provides a solid foundation for a real-world guitar retail business while showcasing professional development practices and coding standards.
+Key technical achievements include:

+- **Modern Stack:** Utilizes the latest versions of .NET 9.0, React 19.x, and React Router 7.x
+- **Security Best Practices:** Implements BCrypt password hashing with work factor 12 for industry-standard security
+- **Comprehensive Testing:** Includes React Testing Library integration for frontend testing
+- **Role-Based Architecture:** Separate authentication flows for customers, vendors, and administrators
+- **Professional API Design:** RESTful endpoints with comprehensive documentation and error handling
+- **Scalable Database Design:** Stored procedure architecture with proper separation of concerns

 The modular design, comprehensive feature set, and extensible architecture make this system suitable for both educational demonstration and potential commercial deployment with additional enhancements.
+The implementation of BCrypt password security and modern frontend frameworks demonstrates adherence to current industry standards and best practices.